Internal Auditing: Basics

 Auditors and Audit Departments that purchase this electronic

-publication on CD can duplicate the enclosed workbook royalty free for
+publication on CD can duplicate the enclosed workbook royalty

-training of individual auditors in that department and for in-house
+training of individual auditors in that department and for

 group training.

-Professional Organizations that purchase this electronic publication on
+Professional Organizations that purchase this electronic

-CD can duplicate the enclosed workbook and use that material to conduct
+CD can duplicate the enclosed workbook and use that material to

-group training by sending a royalty fee of $20 for each copy of the
+group training by sending a royalty fee of $20 for each copy of

 workbook to: